In this guide, you will find instructions on how to change the coolant overflow tank on Ford Focus vehicles.

 - Support the engine with a floor jack.
 Place a piece of wood between the jack and the engine oil pan to prevent engine damage.

 - Remove the engine mount.
 Remove the 15mm bolts that secure the engine mount to the frame.
 Remove the 18mm nuts that secure the engine mount to the engine.

 - Use a 14mm open-end wrench to release the tensioner.
 Slide the drive belt off the tensioner and move it towards the back.
-Draw a sketch of the serpentine belt routing before you remove it so that you know how to install the belt.
+Sketch the serpentine belt routing before you remove it so that you know how to install the belt.